-- Service

-- Integrity

-- Respect
+- Academic Excellence

-- Transparency
+- A Student-Centered Culture

-- Global Perspectives
+- Global Knowledge

-- Community
+- Community Engagement

-- Responsibility and Accountability
+- Integrity, Responsibility, and Accountability

-- Diversity and Inclusion
+- Diversity, Equity, and Inclusion

-- Broad-based Learning

 II.
 Academic Mission and Statements

 A. Academic Mission

 Missouri Sothern's Academic Mission is to promote advancement of the intellectual and social condition for all citizens by developing educated persons.
 The foundation of this mission is based upon excellence in teaching within quality programs, scholarly/creative activity appropriate to the discipline, and faculty service that is supportive of the University's mission and programs.
 In particular, faculty members provide significant educational efforts that support the University mission in areas of international education, liberal arts, and professional and pre-professional programs.
 An educated person: